 Navigating this explosion of choices requires a toolkit of creative life skills.
 The innovation of the Life Story Project is that unlike other storytelling initiatives, we don’t rely solely on isolated episodes or individual anecdotes.
 We gather entire life histories, aggregate people of wildly different lives, enter each story into our model, and identify patterns useful to everyone.

-Combining the nostalgia of Studs Terkel, the intimacy of The Moth, and the intellectual rigor of TED, The Life Story Project stands at the frontier of big data and entertainment.
-It’s a fresh approach to the most enduring question of all: How do I live a meaningful life?
+Combining the nostalgia of Studs Terkel, the intimacy of The Moth, and the intellectual rigor of TED, The Life Story Project is a fresh approach to the most enduring question of all: How do I live a meaningful life?
 And it harnesses the wisdom of our collective stories to inspire each of us to write a better story for ourselves.

 We’d love to include your story.
 If you’re interested in participating (or know someone who might be good for this project), please click here to learn more.
 If you’d like to receive our free newsletter, with stories, strategies, and suggestions, please enroll here.
 If you’d like to join the conversation, please follow me on Facebook and Twitter.
 You can also email Bruce directly at firstname.lastname@example.org.
 Or, if you’d prefer to browse, I’ll be posting here regularly.